smallhadroncollider/taskell/roadmap.md

 ## To Do

 - Task body - e.g. as well as sub lists, have a longer description
-- Display a warning if any line of the file could not be parsed - otherwise could lead to data loss
 - Move between lists with `m` - shows possible lists
 - Left/Right arrow keys in insert mode
 - Add tags/labels with `t`